razvanmarinescu/dive/README.md

 This will run three main synthetic scenarios:
 1. cluster trajectories getting closer to one another
-2. increasing number of cluster
+2. increasing number of clusters
 3. decreasing number of subjects

-As the scenarios get harder and harder (e.g. very few subjects generated), DIVE will perform worse.
+Each scenarioruns 8 successive steps that get harder and harder (e.g. many subjects generated -> very few subjects generated).
+The performance of DIVE is expected to decrease as the scenarios increase in difficulty.

  === Real data ===